 Clare Maxwell is a movement educator and Alexander Technique teacher based in NYC.
 She worked with two Bessie award winning choreographers during her 30 year career in experimental dance, toured her own work in the US and in Europe, and certified as a teacher of the Alexander Technique at ACAT/NYC and The Art of Breathing with Jessica Wolf.
 Clare created a full curriculum for actors during her five years on the faculty of the William Esper Acting Studio, and is currently developing a body mapping practice that follows the evolution and structure of our central nervous system.

-Corazon Tierra is a dance artist, dance educator, somatic movement educator, poet, and writer.
-She is a trained shaman of the Feminine School of Wisdom, where she studied with Shaman Artist Maria Mar.
-For the last two decades, Corazon has been facilitating learning experiences that help women, young girls and children to develop a positive relationship with their bodies.
-Her main emphasis as a movement teacher is to provide a joyful and non-judgmental atmosphere where adults and children feel safe and confident to express themselves through dance.
-Corazon is the creator of DanzaEdu™, a somatic movement dance education program for children of all ages; of DanzaSpa ™, a movement practice that combines holistic dance, somatics and creative movement; and of Beloved BodySoul ™, a healthy body esteem system.
-Corazon recently completed her MA in Dance and Somatic Wellbeing at the University of Central Lancashire at Moving Body Resources in NYC, where she studied with Mary Abrams.
+Corazon Tierra, a dance artist-educator, somatic movement educator, poet, and writer, is a shaman of the Feminine School of Wisdom, training with Shaman-Artist Maria Mar.
+Corazon facilitates learning experiences helping women, young girls and children develop a positive relationship with their bodies, providing a joyful and non-judgmental atmosphere where adults and children feel safe and confident to express themselves through dance.
+Creator of EduDanza™, a program for children of all ages; DanzaSpa ™, a holistic dance, somatics, creative movement practice; and Beloved BodySoul ™, a healthy body esteem system; Corazon holds an MA in Dance & Somatic Wellbeing from the University of Central Lancashire where she studied with Mary Abrams.